Posted By: CustomVite Nutrition Team Date: July 15, 2019 Comments: 0

-- Vitamin C: In addition to boosting the immune system and protecting connective tissue, vitamin C may also reduce your risk of age-related macular degeneration and visual acuity loss.
+- Vitamin C: In addition to its vital roles in supporting the immune system and building connective tissue, according to research vitamin C may also reduce your risk of age-related macular degeneration and visual acuity loss.

-- Essential fatty acids: You probably already know that omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are good for your heart and help fight inflammation, but EPA and DHA (found in high concentrations in the retina), are both important for vision development and retinal function.
+- Essential fatty acids: The omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), found in high concentrations in the retina, are both important for vision development and retinal function.